 Whether it's a magazine spread, a subway poster, or even a Web page, nothing connects or communicates like a great layout.
 In this advanced layout design course, you'll tackle advanced-level projects that push your design skills to the limit.
 Working with a design pro, you will explore creative applications for lines and shapes, learning how to use or break the rules of layout.
 Course projects include a 4-page magazine spread, a book jacket design, and a calendar.

 Don't let anyone tell you otherwise, the basis of creative layout design is organization.
-Lesson One explores the structural foundations of layout design—how designers use grid systems to unite text, images, and other page elements within an overall visual communication.
+The first lecture will explore the structural foundations of layout design—how designers use grid systems to unite text, images, and other page elements within an overall visual communication.
 Case studies on A.M.
 Cassandre and Josef Müller-Brockmann explore how the masters constructed fluid designs on firm foundations.
 You'll learn how elements such as margins, markers, modules, and flowlines help to unify a page or spread.
 Then you'll examine applications for the common grid systems used by designers: manuscript grid, column grid, modular grid, and hierarchical grid.

 Order is a necessary element in all design and a complement to creativity.
-Lesson Two explores creative applications for a geometrical approach to page composition.
-Classic proportional systems are explored, including such as the golden section, golden spiral, Fibonacci sequence, root 2 rectangle, and the rule of thirds.
+This week, we will examine creative applications for a geometrical approach to page composition.
+Classic proportional systems are explored, including the golden section, golden spiral, Fibonacci sequence, root 2 rectangle, and the rule of thirds.
 You'll also investigate how to use lines and shapes as graphic elements to create a sense of order.
 Lines, curves, circles, angles, bars and squares, and patterns are all explored as possible tools for structuring a layout.
 The lesson concludes with a discussion on the importance of balance, negative space, and strong focal points.

 - Develop an understanding of the structural foundations of layout design, creating a grid and placing fundamental elements in a page layout.